franciscotobar/devportal/guides/rif-relay/deployment.md

       As we can see we have two sets of Smart Wallets with their own verifiers.
 This is because each verifier use the factory to do deploy and relay validations.
 For testing purposes we will be using the Smart Wallet Contracts.

   - 2) Collector Contract
-    * In principle, any number of Collector contracts can be deployed and used.
-This does not automatically occur alongside the deployment of the rest of the Relay contracts during the execution of migrations since usage of the Revenue Sharing feature is optional.
+    * The Revenue Sharing is an optional feature that can be implemented using a collector contract.
+In principle, any number of Collector contracts can be deployed and used.
+This does not automatically occur alongside the deployment of the rest of the Relay contracts.
 For an overview of the Collector contract please see [the corresponding architecture document section](/rif/relay/architecture/#collector).

       Before deploying a Collector contract please make sure that:
       1. The token chosen for this contract matches the one used for relayed transaction fees. **Any tokens other than the one set at the time of the Collector deployment which are sent to the contract will be impossible to retrieve, including the native token**.